-Our main contributions are summarized below. \begin{itemize} \item We first introduce a new concept of \emph{transition waste} of an elastic task allocation scheme, which quantifies the total number of tasks that existing machines have to abandon or take over when one machine joins or leaves, less the necessary amount. \emph{A reduction in transition waste implies lower computation and communication costs} (Remark~\ref{rm:TW}). \item We then compute explicitly the transition waste incurred in the cyclic elastic task allocation scheme introduced by Yang \emph{et al.}~\cite{Yang_etal_2019} when machines leave and join (Theorems~\ref{thm:joining},~\ref{thm:leaving}) and propose a \emph{shifted} cyclic scheme that minimizes the transition waste among all cyclic scheme (Theorems~\ref{thm:shifted_joining},~\ref{thm:shifted_leaving}).
+Our main contributions are summarized below. \begin{itemize} \item We first introduce the new concept of \emph{transition waste} of an elastic task allocation scheme, which quantifies the total number of tasks that existing machines must abandon or take over when one machine joins or leaves, less the necessary amount. \emph{A reduction in transition waste implies lower computation and communication costs} (Remark~\ref{rm:TW}). \item We then compute explicitly the transition waste incurred in the cyclic elastic task allocation scheme introduced by Yang \emph{et al.}~\cite{Yang_etal_2019} when machines leave and join (Theorems~\ref{thm:joining},~\ref{thm:leaving}) and propose \emph{shifted} cyclic schemes that minimize the transition waste among all cyclic schemes (Theorems~\ref{thm:shifted_joining},~\ref{thm:shifted_leaving}).
 The optimal transition waste of a shifted cyclic scheme is, in general, greater than zero. \item Lastly, we show that there exists a \emph{zero-waste} transition when a machine leaves if and only if there exists a \emph{perfect matching} in a certain bipartite graph, using the famous Hall's marriage theorem.
 Based on this new insight, we construct several novel task allocation schemes based on \emph{finite geometry} that achieve \emph{zero transition wastes} when the number of active machines varies within a fixed range. \end{itemize} While the cyclic schemes are simple to implement and efficient when there are many tasks and many machines, the schemes with zero-waste transitions are more suitable when there are a moderate number of machines and tasks but each task is resource-intensive.
 We will discuss this further in Sections~\ref{sec:pre}.

-We emphasize that our task allocation schemes are designed \emph{separately} from the underlying coded computing scheme and hence can be applied on top of almost every coded computing scheme.
+We emphasize that our task allocation schemes are designed \emph{separately} from the underlying coded computing scheme and hence can be applied on top of existing coded computing schemes (see Section~\ref{subsec:coupling}).
 The readers who are familiar with the \emph{parity declustering} technique in redundant disk arrays (RAID)~\cite{MuntzLui1990, HollandGibson1992, DauJiaJinXiChan2014} may recognize the analogy between a coded computing scheme and a stripe unit and between a task allocation scheme and a data layout~(in the terminology of~\cite{HollandGibson1992}).